SUMMARY: RUNNING TIME: 1 Hour, 33 Min.

 REVIEW:

-At least it’s one less insult to a viewer’s intelligence that this misguided live-action cartoon doesn’t resort to a TV laugh track.
-Still, suffering through such dreck is a stark reminder of how iconic films tend to inspire a glut of TV copycats (especially for that era) – no matter how directly.
+It’s one less insult to a viewer’s intelligence that this misguided live-action cartoon doesn’t resort to a sitcom laugh track.
+Still, suffering through such dreck spells out how trendy it was for iconic 1960’s-early 1980’s movies to inspire a glut of TV series copycats (i.e. look up prolific TV producer Glen A. Larson’s resumé in that era) – no matter how blatantly.

-Whether it be Star Wars – Episode IV: A New Hope vs. the original Battlestar Galactica; Smokey and The Bandit vs. The Dukes of Hazzard and B.J. and The Bear; Hooper vs. The Fall Guy; or even Tron vs. Automan, etc., the odds of these TV knock-offs equaling, let alone surpassing their big-screen inspirations were invariably nil.
-Let be said Murder Can Hurt You! gives even the worst knock-offs a bad name.
+Whether it be Star Wars – Episode IV: A New Hope vs. the original Battlestar Galactica; Smokey and The Bandit vs. The Dukes of Hazzard and B.J. and The Bear; Hooper vs. The Fall Guy; Butch Cassidy and The Sundance Kid vs. Alias Smith and Jones; Blue Thunder vs. Airwolf; Raiders of The Lost Ark vs. Tales of The Gold Monkey and Bring ‘Em Back Alive; or even Tron vs. Automan, etc., the odds of TV retreads equaling or even surpassing their big-screen inspirations were typically nil.
+Let be said, for its own lack of merit, Murder Can Hurt You! gives even the worst knockoffs a bad name.

-Given its ultra-silly premise, eye-rolling slapstick, and moronic puns posing as character names, the blatant rip-off titled Murder Can Hurt You! only bolsters Murder By Death’s stature as a comedy-spoof classic.
+Considering its ultra-silly premise, eye-rolling slapstick, and moronic puns posing as character names, Murder Can Hurt You! only bolsters Murder By Death’s reputation as a classic comedy-spoof.
 Neil Simon’s satiric wit, Robert Moore’s first-rate direction, and the chemistry of a game (mostly all-star) cast make Murder By Death – though it’s somewhat risqué – a gimmicky whodunnit worth multiple viewings.
-Aside from the film’s assortment of wacky gags, a second viewing or more is likely necessary just to catch all the clever jibes aimed at detective story clichés.
+Aside from the film’s assortment of wacky gags, a second viewing or more is likely necessary just to catch all the clever jibes targeting detective story clichés.

-Murder Can Hurt You!, by comparison, lazily squanders good TV talent on a witless script and even more idiotic execution (pardon the expression).
-Lame caricatures of iconic TV cops, not to mention minimal compatibility in this cast, makes watching Murder Can Hurt You! an unnecessarily grim chore.
-What might have sufficed for a few chuckles as a Saturday Night Live or SCTV skit is excessively stretched out to feature-length proportions
+Murder Can Hurt You!, by comparison, lazily squanders its good TV talent on a dumb, Mad magazine-style script and even more idiotic execution (pardon the expression).
+Lame caricatures of iconic TV cops, not to mention minimal compatibility amongst this cast, makes watching Murder Can Hurt You! as much fun as sitting through a root canal.
+What might have sufficed for a few minor chuckles as a Saturday Night Live or SCTV skit is stretched out to mind-boggling feature-length proportions.

-Even Aaron Spelling’s usually reliable production values fall far short, as if the fake backdrop scenery is embarrassed to be associated with such a cheap, made-for-TV fiasco.
-Beyond cashing a paycheck, one is hard-pressed to fathom what possible artistic merit this cast imagined the script’s insipid game of misdirection possessed.
-For instance, the ‘detective’s decrepit clubhouse’ scenes, or, worse yet, the balloon factory sequence, should have been instantly red-flagged by any competent talent agent.
+Case in point: Aaron Spelling’s reliable production values fall far short, as if even the fake backdrop scenery is embarrassed to decorate such a cheap, made-for-TV fiasco.
+Beyond cashing their paychecks, one is hard-pressed to fathom what possible value this cast thought the script’s insipid game of misdirection possessed.
+For instance, the ‘detective’s decrepit clubhouse’ scenes, or, worse yet, the balloon factory sequence, should have drawn instant red flags during any competent analysis of the script prior to filming.

-Deeming this whodunnit retread as TV’s answer to Murder By Death is far too literal considering Simon’s ingenious concept is swiped down to the last plot twist.
-Hence, a concluding message condemning how sexist American television has unfairly neglected female cops and detectives is wasted.
+Deeming this whodunnit wanna-be as TV’s answer to Murder By Death is far too generous seeing how Simon’s ingenious concept is swiped down to even the last plot twist.
+Even a seemingly well-intentioned message in the final few minutes condemning how the sexist American television industry has unfairly neglected females in the TV cop genre is wasted on viewers.

-Murder Can Hurt You!, suffice to say, is far too stupid to qualify for an it’s-so-bad-it’s-funny tag.
+Murder Can Hurt You!, ultimately, is far too insipid to qualify for an it’s-so-bad-it’s-funny tag as a guilty pleasure.
 It instead merits a dubious spot on a list of the worst-ever TV movie eyesores.

 BRIAN’S ODD MOON RATING: 1½ Stars